TIPO: Text to Image with Text Presampling for Prompt Optimization: Related Work

-Prompt optimization for T2I models typically leverages language models to refine user inputs.
-They can be broadly classified into two categories: (1) \textit{Model-specific strategies} that tailor prompts for a particular T2I model, and (2) \textit{Universal strategies} that aim to improve prompt quality across a variety of T2I models. \end{samepage}
+Prompt optimization for T2I models typically leverages language models, which can be broadly classified into two categories: (1) \textit{Model-specific strategies} that tailor prompts for a particular T2I model, and (2) \textit{Universal strategies} that improve prompt quality across a variety of T2I models.